vincbeaulieu/GameCube-BLE-adaptor/README.md

 # GameCube-BLE-adaptor
 Bluetooth adaptor for your GameCube.
-An external adaptor that will allow you to connect a bluetooth controller to the NGC socket of your Gamecube or Wii and enjoy the freedom of wireless.
+An external adaptor that will allow you to connect a bluetooth controller to the NGC socket of your GameCube or Wii and enjoy the freedom of wireless.

 This project will be towards the development of a Bluetooth receiver for the NGC port of the GameCube / Wii.
 Allowing bluetooth controller such as the Nintendo Switch Bluetooth GameCube controller to be compatible with the GameCube and Wii console.